 - scheduling in the best time to create my new course

 - scheduling in a few more days off

 - and setting aside one day a week for content creation.

-Sign up to receive Liminal Letters to see how things are ticking along in real time, and check back here at the end of the year to see how I’ve done!
+Sign up below to receive Liminal Letters and I’ll keep you informed on how things are ticking along.
+Check back here at the end of the year to see how I’ve done!